September 5, 2010

 You would look out the window and see waves higher than any high rise in New York.
 The extreme fear that would grip you would be unbearable.
 Suppose someone took you into a room, and the boat was completely still.
 You wouldn't know how in the world they managed to stall the storm, but you'd be grateful.
 Then they told you to look out the window, and you saw the storm still raging.
 The stillness of the room gave you peace, in the middle of the storm.

 God doesn't always change our circumstances because our circumstances don't produce our joy and they are not the source of our peace.
 God doesn't always still the storms of this world, but He always stills the storms inside of us.
 He gives us a supernatural answer to our natural questions.
 He gives us peace when we think we want knowledge.
+What good would a scientific understanding of my contractions have done me?
+I really wanted peace.
+What good would a meteorological understanding of a storm at sea do?
+We really want a still boat.

 It is God's peace that protects us, and that's what He promises to give us when we lift up our worries in prayer.